Brendon Urie: Personal life

+Urie was diagnosed with ADHD at a young age and has since been prescribed medication for the condition.
+He says that he likes to be open about his mental health to his fans.
+In a 2016 interview with Rolling Stone, Urie stated that he has synesthesia.

-Urie married Sarah Orzechowski on April 27, 2013, after announcing their engagement in September 2011.
-The two had first briefly met at one of Urie's shows, while Orzechowski was in a relationship.
-Eight months later, Hayley Williams from the band Paramore brought Sarah to another of Urie's shows and re-introduced them, and they began dating in 2009.
+Urie met his wife Sarah Orzechowski at one of his shows, albeit while she was in a relationship.
+Eight months later, Hayley Williams from Paramore brought Sarah to another of Urie's shows and reintroduced them, and they began dating in 2009.
 The song "Sarah Smiles" from the album Vices & Virtues was inspired by Orzechowski.
+After announcing their engagement in September 2011, the two married on April 27, 2013.

 In 2013, Urie said that he had "experimented" with men but stated, "I guess if I had to classify myself, I'd say I'm straight."
-In July 2018, Urie described himself as pansexual and stated, "I'm married to a woman and I'm very much in love with her but I'm not opposed to a man because to me, I like a person. [...]
+In July 2018, Urie described himself as pansexual and stated, "I'm married to a woman and I'm very much in love with her but I'm not opposed to a man because to me, I like a person.
 If a person is great, then a person is great."

-In a 2016 interview with Rolling Stone, Urie stated that he has synesthesia.

-In February 2017, Urie moved from his home in Los Angeles to an undisclosed location, stating that "visits and constant harassment" from fans approaching him at his house led him to feel unsafe.

-Urie has said that he has been diagnosed with ADHD and was prescribed medication for the condition at a young age.
-He says that he likes to be open about his mental health to his fans.
+Urie has been recognized for his vocal & charitable support of the LGBTQ community.

-Urie joined Twitch on September 30, 2015.
+Urie joined Twitch on September 30, 2015, and regularly livestreamed thereafter.
 As of January 2023, his streams had accrued more than 4 million views.

+In February 2017, Urie moved from Los Angeles to an undisclosed location, stating that "visits and constant harassment" from fans at his house led him to feel unsafe.

+In August 2022, Urie got a tattoo depicting deceased Queen singer Freddie Mercury.
+He also has a tattoo depicting Frank Sinatra.

-On January 24, 2023, Brendon revealed that he and his wife were expecting a child together, and that he would be discontinuing Panic! at the Disco in order to focus on his family.
+On January 24, 2023, Urie revealed that he and his wife were expecting a child, and that he would be discontinuing Panic! at the Disco to focus on his family.
+Their child was born in February 2023.

+Activism and philanthropy

+Urie has been recognized for various philanthropic efforts, including his own Highest Hopes Foundation.
+He has campaigned and donated to several organizations and causes, including Planned Parenthood, the Human Rights Campaign, SisterSong and Everytown for Gun Safety, and several youth group organizations.
+In 2020, during the aftermath of the Murder of George Floyd, Urie directed funds to several anti-racist organizations such as the Black Visions Collective and the Minnesota Freedom Fund.

+In June 2018, Urie pledged $1 million in partnership with GLSEN to create gay–straight alliance clubs in high schools across the United States.
+In November 2019, he raised over $134,000 during a 24-hour charity Twitch stream.
+In early 2020, Urie funded the construction of a recording studio for the Henderson Boys & Girls Club.